Marjorie McIntosh (historian)

-Marjorie Keniston McIntosh (born 15 November 1940) is an American historian of Great Britain.
+Marjorie Keniston McIntosh (born 15 November 1940) is an American historian of Britain.
+Her research focuses on social and economic history, including poor relief, community organization, and the regulation of behavior in late medieval and early modern England.
+She has taught at the University of Colorado and is the author of several works on English social history.

-Life and work
+Early life and education

 McIntosh was born in Ann Arbor, Michigan, on 15 November 1940.
 She graduated from Radcliffe College in 1962 with a B.A. degree magna cum laude in European history.
 The following year she received a M.A. in English history from Harvard University.
-McIntosh studied at the Institute of Historical Research in London, England, in 1965–66 and was awarded her Ph.D. in Tudor/Stuart history by Harvard in 1967.
+McIntosh studied at the Institute of Historical Research in London, England, in 1965–66 and received her Ph.D. in Tudor and Stuart history from Harvard University in 1967.

+Academic career

 McIntosh was appointed assistant professor of history at the University of Colorado in 1979, promoted to associate professor seven years later, and to full professor in 1992.
-McIntosh received a Guggenheim Fellowship in 1995.
-Prior to retiring from the university in 2006, McIntosh was named a distinguished professor in history.
+McIntosh received a Guggenheim Fellowship in 1995 and was named a distinguished professor in history prior to her retirement in 2006.

 She founded the Center for British and Irish Studies at the University of Colorado at Boulder and served as its first executive director.

-McIntosh is the organizer and principal coordinator of the Boulder County Latino History Project, a community-based study of a century of Latino participation, based largely on oral history interviews and with much of the research done by Latino teen/youth interns in Boulder, Colorado between January, 2013 and the present.
-In addition to helping to create the Boulder County Latino History Project and preparing material for its website, she is now engaged with the Project’s work with K-12 teachers.

-Additionally, McIntosh spent several working summer sabbaticals in Uganda, where she served as Visiting Lecturer in the Department of Women and Gender Studies at Makerere University, Kampala, Uganda, East Africa in 2002–03.
-She later taught, organized, and trained students at another local university to conduct a historical study based on interviews and photo documentation of Muslims living in villages on the slopes of Mt.
-Elgon, Uganda.
-That study was conducted beginning in 2008 by students at the Islamic University in Uganda and continued over the following few years.